You can request interpreting services by:

 - On-site vs. Video Remote Interpreting

 Our interpreters like to be well prepared in advance.
 With these materials, they are better able to provide the best interpretation possible.
 It is easier and more convenient for all parties involved when our interpreters know exactly what to expect from the appointment.
 All materials will be disposed of or returned back to you once the job is done.
-You can attach it to Moonlight as you make a request through there or click below to make a request and upload your materials. (https://kisasl.com/request)
+You can attach it to the KIS Platform as you make a request through there or click below to make a request and upload your materials. (https://kisasl.com/request)

 We do!
 Besides on-site interpreting services, we offer video remote interpreting services.
 We can schedule an interpreter to provide services remotely for the appointment.
 For more information about video remote interpreting (VRI) services, click below! (https://kisasl.com/kis-connect/)